-In order to do so, the Greensand Multi-Academy Trust Board of Trustees has approved the following procedure which explains what you should do if you have any concerns about the School.
+In order to do so, the Trust Board of Greensand Multi Academy Trust ("the Trust") has approved the following procedure which explains what you should do if you have any concerns about the School.
 All members of staff will be familiar with the procedure and will be able to assist you.